 The ratio between wavelenght and amplitude.
 Use 0 for a motionless sea, 50 for a calm sea and 500 for a storm.

 The 1st slider sets the minimum heading and the 2nd the maximum heading.
-All waves are positioned randomly in between these values.
-To make all your waves move to the same direction, use a small range by settings the 2 sliders close to each other.
+All waves are positioned randomly in between these 2 values.
+To make all your waves move to the same direction, use a small range by settings the 2 sliders near to each other.

 The ratio between wavelength and speed.
 Warning: this property can not be animated without discontinuities so keep it fixed during the whole show.

 When using a value of 0, the waves are only moving vertially, creating round wave tops.
 This can be used to simulate a small pond or bath water.
 A value of 1 creates sharp wave tops that can be used to simulate a rough sea.